 On an EHC plan we would be classified as a "Specialist setting".
 Not all students with EHC plans qualify for a specialist setting.
 If your child does not, but you feel they should, then you have a legal right to appeal this.
 If you are unsatisfied with the response from your local authority you have the option of going to an education tribunal where a specially trained and experienced judge will determine whether you or your local authority are right in the assessment of your child's needs.
-Parents are overwhelmingly successful at the tribunal stage in their appeals against their local authorities' decisions.
+Parents are frequently successful at the tribunal stage.

 The student is at the centre of our admissions process.
 We have designed our process in order to minimise the emotional impact on students when it comes to looking for the 'right school'.
 It is likely that students will have had a negative school 'breakdown' experience before coming to us, hence why they are searching for a new school.
 We need to tread carefully to protect a student's emotional wellbeing and self-esteem.
 We do not deviate from our formal structured admissions process so that every applicant has the right to be fairly assessed so that we can ascertain whether we can meet their needs.
 We can not meet every student's needs, if we try to do that then we will not meet anyone's needs.
 If we say we think we can help, then we really mean it.

 Come and meet us

 Come for a tour.
 Ask questions and make small talk.
 We recommend you do not bring your child at this stage.